 As one of the Italian pioneers in such interdisciplinary discipline, she promoted and curated research that led to international seminars, conferences, and publications.
 Her essays and projects have been published in the most important international architectural magazines (l’Arca, Architettura, Domus, Architectural Reviews.
 Etc.)

-Her professional carrier has always intertwined the experience of the architectural practice with the teaching research, allowing to guide students’ design approach towards the same environmental commitment.
+Her professional career has always intertwined the experience of the architectural practice with the teaching research, guiding students’ design approach towards the same environmental commitment.

 Since 1992 she is the co-founder with Carlo Vigevano of the architectural firm AeV Architetti associate, that renovated parts of Temple University Rome.